mikelbrierly/recipease/README.md

-# recipease
+# Recipease 🍳

-Prototyping an app for meal planning, grocery lists, and recipes all baked in
+A web app for meal planning, grocery lists, and recipes all baked in